DevasenaInupakutika/2014-06-25-Reading/Python-Unit-Testing/tutorial.md

 itself.

-Just for fun, try changing your test so that it fails (for example, assert that the number of Owl records should be 3).
+Just for fun, try changing your test so that it fails (for example, assert that the number of Water records should be 3).
 What output do you see now?
 Don't forget to change the test back so that it passes after you're done.

->### Exercise 1 - Test the Muskox results
+>### Exercise 1 - Test the Clays results
 >
 >Add an additional test to your test file to make sure that your function also
->gives the right answer when the animal is a Muskox.
+>gives the right answer when the biosignature is a Clay.
 Run `nosetests` and make
 >sure both tests pass.

 Great, now we have two tests that pass.
 However, both of these tests were fairly straightforward, in that they tested the expected behavior of the function under "normal" inputs.
 What about corner or boundary cases?
-For example, what should our function do if the animal is not found anywhere in the data set?
+For example, what should our function do if the biosignature is not found anywhere in the data set?

-Let's say that we decide that our function should return 0 for the number of records and 0 for the mean animals per record if the animal is not found in the data set.
+Let's say that we decide that our function should return 0 for the number of records and 0 for the mean biosignatures per record if the biosignature is not found in the data set.
 Let's write a test to see if our function does this already:

-	def test_animal_not_present():
+	def test_biosig_not_present():
-	    animrec, animmean = get_sightings(filename, 'NotPresent')
+	    biosigrec, biosigmean = get_sightings(filename, 'NotPresent')
-		assert animrec == 0, 'Animal missing should return zero records' assert animmean == 0, 'Animal missing should return zero mean'
+		assert biosigrec == 0, 'BioSignature missing should return zero records' assert biosigmean == 0, 'BioSignature missing should return zero mean'

 If we run our test suite now, we see that this test fails.
-The output doesn't give us much of a hint as to what went wrong though - we know that animmean was not equal to zero, but what was it?
+The output doesn't give us much of a hint as to what went wrong though - we know that biosigmean was not equal to zero, but what was it?

-To find out, add the line `print animrec, animmean` right above the first assert statement, run the test suite again, and look at the output.
-Now we can see that the animmean was 'nan', which stands for "not a number".
-This is because when an animal is not found, our current function returns 0 for the number of records and 0 for the total count.
+To find out, add the line `print biosigrec, biosigmean` right above the first assert statement, run the test suite again, and look at the output.
+Now we can see that the biosigmean was 'nan', which stands for "not a number".
+This is because when a biosignature is not found, our current function returns 0 for the number of records and 0 for the total count.
 To calculate the mean, it tries to divide 0/0, and gets 'nan'.

 >### Exercise 2 - Fixing our function for a boundary case
 >
->Modify the function `get_sightings` so that if the animal is not present, both
+>Modify the function `get_sightings` so that if the biosignature is not present, both
 >totalrecs and meancount are 0.
 HINT: Check if totalrecs is zero before
 >calculating meancount - if totalrecs is zero, meancount must also be zero.
 >
 >Run your test suite again to make sure all three tests now pass.

-Here's another special case - all of the animal names in the data sets are capitalized, with the first letter in uppercase and the rest of the letters in lowercase.
-What if someone enters the name of the animal using the wrong case.
+Here's another special case - all of the biosignature names in the data sets are capitalized, with the first letter in uppercase and the rest of the letters in lowercase.
+What if someone enters the name of the biosignature using the wrong case.
-For example, they might call the function with the argument 'oWl' for the animal name.
+For example, they might call the function with the argument 'waTEr' for the biosignature name.

 >### Exercise 3 - Fixing our function for bad input
 >
 >Write a test function that will pass only if your function returns the correct
->answer for owls if the input argument focusanimal is set to 'oWl'.
+>answer for water if the input argument focusbiosig is set to 'waTEr'.
 Run this
 >test, and see that it currently fails.
 >
 >Then, modify the function so that this test passes.
 HINT: You can use the